Parable of the Renegades

 Lucas perked up, surprised.
 "So, that's what you two were talking about?
 Thanks, I appreciate it."

-*Ufufufu* "So to give you a bit of a background, I, as an assassin, am currently assigned to assassinate seven [Renegades], all from various nations across the planet.”
+“Ufufufufufu.”
+Rio snickered and returned to the contract she wanted to discuss.
+"So to give you a bit of a background, I, as an assassin, am currently assigned to assassinate seven [Renegades].
+All of them are from different nations across the planet.”

-"I see...
-Kill seven [Renegades] on your hit list and I get a chance for you to stop pursuing me.
-I just wanna say..."
+"I see.
+Kill the seven [Renegades] on your hit list and you’ll stop pursuing me.
+Whoop-dee-do,” he cheerfully said to Rio, who nodded.
+“I just wanna say..."

 "I...
 I don't believe it...
 You're an assassin..."

-Rio nodded in response.
+Rio nodded again.
 "Correct."

-"...And you're asking me to do your job for you!?"
+"...And you're asking me to do your job for you?"

 "Kill seven [Renegades], huh?"
 Lucas' blank face made it appear like he had given up on life.
 "How could I take on one, let alone seven, if I don't even know the first thing about them?"

-Hearing Rio's offer brought Lucas back to the world.
+Hearing Rio's offer brought Lucas back to life.
 He sat back up and steeled himself.
 Even if he decided not to go after the [Renegades], there may come a time he would be forced into an encounter with one.
 With the information on them still considered unknown to the public, this was something he could not allow to slip away.

 "Alright, I'll listen to what you know.
 But this doesn't mean I'm happy to accept your contract."

-"Fine with me..."
+"Fine with me."
 Rio adjusted her sitting position as she prepared to begin her lecture.

-"Well then... where should I start?"
+"Well then... where should I begin?"